malted/malted/README.md

-Not to be persnickety, but you can probably replace that `std::sync::Mutex` with a `parking_lot::RwLock`.
+Not to be pernickety, but you can probably replace that `std::sync::Mutex` with a `parking_lot::RwLock`.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/malted/malted/output/snake-dark.svg">